tapfortap/Unity/README.md

   `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />`
 2. Include the TapForTap activity in the AndroidManifest.xml
   `<activity android:name="com.tapfortap.TapForTapActivity"/>`
+3. Change the following line in the AndroidManifest.xml, setting the value to true.
+This makes it so that you can click on the banner ads (otherwise Unity swallows the click event) `<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />`

 Congratulations, you are done.
 You should now be able to call into the Tap for Tap library and begin displaying ads.